OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 - External access granted to a specific library
 - Models imported as-is from GitHub

 Every AI initiative, new and existing, should perform a privacy and security risk analysis.
 AI programs have additional concerns around privacy and security that need to be considered.
 While each system implementation will be different based on its contextual purpose, the same process can be applied.
 These analyses can be performed before the development process and will guide security and privacy controls for the system.
-These controls are based on security protection goals such as Confidentiality, Integrity and Availability, and privacygoals such as Unlinkability, Transparency and Intervenability.
+These controls are based on security protection goals such as Confidentiality, Integrity and Availability, and privacy goals such as Unlinkability, Transparency and Intervenability.
 ISO/IEC TR 27562:2023 provides a detailed list of points of attention for these goals and coverage.

 The general process for performing an AI Use Case Privacy and Security Analysis is:
  - Describe the Ecosystem